Arran

 Objectives

-GNHS grants from the Blodwen Lloyd Binns Bequest are focused towards supporting projects that increase understanding and public awareness on topics with significant natural history interest.
-Whilst there is a preference for projects taking place within Scotland (especially Glasgow and west of Scotland) and those most likely to generate publications in The Glasgow Naturalist or elsewhere, contributions may be made for research and expeditions within other parts of the UK and overseas.
+GNHS grants from the Blodwen Lloyd Binns Bequest are focused towards supporting projects that increase understanding and public awareness of natural history topics.
+Preference will be given to local(=Scottish) over distant projects and those likely to generate publications (in GNHS journal or elsewhere).

 Who can apply?

-Applicants, individuals or representatives of a group/organisation, MUST hold current GNHS membership.
-Membership of a group with GNHS membership, such as University of Glasgow ZooSoc, is acceptable.
+Applications may be submitted by individuals or representatives from groups or organisations, but the applicant MUST hold current GNHS membership.
+Membership of a group holding GNHS membership is acceptable.

 Award Limits